Anivice/ccdb/README.md

 **This is free software;
 There is *NO* warranty;
 not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-This project is provided "as is".
+This project is provided "as is."
 DO NOT use it in production.**

 **YOU HAVE BEEN WARNED**